2,5-Dimethoxy-4-ethylamphetamine: Use and effects

-In line with notions that DOET is a "psychic energizer", the related psychedelic DOPR has shown pro-motivational effects in rodents at sub-hallucinogenic doses and the related drug Ariadne (4C-DOM) has reportedly shown pro-motivational effects in monkeys despite being non-hallucinogenic.
+In line with notions that DOET is a "psychic energizer" at lower doses, the related psychedelic DOPR has shown pro-motivational effects in rodents at sub-hallucinogenic doses and the related drug Ariadne (4C-DOM) has reportedly shown pro-motivational effects in monkeys despite being non-hallucinogenic.
 ASR-2001 (2CB-5PrO), a non-hallucinogenic analogue of the related psychedelic 2C-B, is under development for use as a stimulant-like medication for the treatment of psychiatric disorders.